- Research Topics

-In the frequency range between 1 and 30 MHz short electromagnetic pulses are vertically transmitted into the ionosphere and are locally received after their ionospheric reflection.
-From the ionospheric echoes their amplitude, travelling time (virtual reflection height), Doppler shift, polarization, and angle of arrival are derived and presented in a so called ionogram in dependence on frequency.
+In the frequency range between 1 and 20 MHz short electromagnetic pulses are vertically transmitted into the ionosphere and are received locally after their ionospheric reflection.
+From the ionospheric echoes their amplitude, travelling time (virtual reflection height), Doppler shift, polarization, angle of arrival and the electron density profile are derived and presented in a so called ionogram in dependence on frequency.

 Besides the scientific aspects of ionograms, the continuous measurements are used routinely to monitor and forecast the current ionospheric conditions.
 More recently such routine observations are complemented with forward scatter capabilities, allowing the reception of transmitted signals from other Digisondes located few hundreds of kms from Juliusruh.
 The ionosonde Juliusruh is part of the international Digisonde network GIRO (Global Ionospheric Radio Observatory) and the European ionosonde network DIAS (DIgital upper Atmosphere Server).